kaloprojects/KALO-ESP32-Voice-Chat-AI-Friends/README.md

 - **2025-01-26:** First drop, already working, not finally cleaned up (just posted this drop on some folks request).

 # Next steps
-- Next upgrade will add some additional AI features (and some minor bug fixes), also performance will be increased, planned in upcoming 2 weeks.
+- Next upgrade will add some additional AI features (and some minor bug fixes), also performance will be increased, planned in August.
 Stay tuned ;)

 . . .